 - 7.1.80 Consequently, occupancy of PBMSA will usually be conditioned to limit occupation to students, particularly during term times.
+As such PBMSA developments will not normally be required to meet affordable housing requirements in accordance with Policy HOU5.
 A management plan will be required to ensure a quality, safe and attractive place for residents.
 Management plans will include detailed arrangements for waste storage and collection, safety and security of residents and drop-off and pick-up arrangements.
 The requirement for a minimum of 200 occupants reflects the fact that full time management arrangements may not be economic for complexes of less than 200 students. - 7.1.81 Some operators may seek to utilise bed spaces outside of term times to provide short-stay holiday accommodation and may often help contribute towards the viability of the overall development.
 Such arrangements will be assessed on their own merits on a case-by-case basis, but would only be permitted for a specified period of time using occupancy conditions, ensuring this is subservient to the main function to provide accommodation for students. - 7.1.82 The policy approach supports current regional policies and guidance that aim to raise residential design standards and ensure the key principles behind good place-making are implemented in urban areas.
 It also recognises the wider economic, cultural and community benefits of achieving excellence in design.
-This policy will also help to achieve the objectives of the Belfast City Centre Regeneration & Investment Strategy (BCCRIS), which seeks to increase the residential population in the city centre, including "appropriate student housing", and argues that "student housing should be carefully directed, located and managed".
+This policy will also help to achieve the objectives of the Belfast City Centre Regeneration and Investment Strategy (BCCRIS), which seeks to increase the residential population in the city centre, including "appropriate student housing", and argues that "student housing should be carefully directed, located and managed".